-Jamb Cut Off Mark For Civil Engineering: What is UNIBEN Jamb cut off mark to study Civil Engineering in 2022/2023, What is JAMB cut off for Civil Engineering?, What is the cut off mark for Civil Engineering, What Jamb Score can Secure admission to study Civil Engineering in all Universities in Nigeria?.
+JAMB Cut Off Mark For Civil Engineering: What is UNIBEN JAMB cut off mark to study Civil Engineering in 2022/2023, What is JAMB cut off for Civil Engineering?, What is the cut off mark for Civil Engineering, What JAMB Score can Secure admission to study Civil Engineering in all Universities in Nigeria?.

-One of the many requirements to studying Civil Engineering in any University in Nigeria is meeting up with the required Jamb Cut off Mark, if you saw my previous blog post on the list of Top 10 Most Competitive courses to apply for in Jamb, you will see that Engineering courses comfortably sits at the number Seven (7th) position.
+One of the many requirements to study Civil Engineering in any University in Nigeria is meeting up with the required JAMB Cut off Mark.
+If you read my previous blog post “Top 10 Most Competitive courses to apply for in JAMB“, you will see that Engineering courses comfortably sits at the number Seven (7th) position.

 Civil Engineering being an Engineering course is highly sought after by students aspiring to gain admission in Nigeria, when over 20 thousands students applies to study Civil Engineering and few of these students (around 3000) would be admitted by the forty eight (48) Universities that offers Civil Engineering in Nigeria.

 ARE YOU ON TELEGRAM?
-Why Not Subscribe To My Telegram "Jamb Doctor Channel" For Frequent Updates by clicking the "SUBSCRIBE NOW" button below.
+Subscribe To My Telegram Channel For Frequent Updates & Guide by clicking the "SUBSCRIBE NOW" button below.

-The only thing that can boost your Chances of getting admitted to study Civil Engineering is how high your Jamb score is, but then, there is a minimum Jamb score you have to score before you can be eligible to continue with the next phase of your admission processing.
+The only thing that can boost your Chances of getting admitted to study Civil Engineering is how high your JAMB score is, but then, there is a minimum JAMB score you have to score before you can be eligible to continue with the next phase of your admission processing.

-So, technically, there are two things to concern ourselves with when we talk about Jamb Cut off mark for Civil Engineering, the first is the cut off mark for Civil Engineering that will allow you move to the next stage (POST UTME enrolment), the other thing of interest Is Jamb Cut off Mark for Civil Engineering that can guarantee you admission to study this course.
+So, technically, there are two things to concern ourselves with when we talk about JAMB Cut off mark for Civil Engineering, the first is the cut off mark for Civil Engineering that will allow you move to the next stage (POST UTME enrolment), the other thing of interest Is JAMB Cut off Mark for Civil Engineering that can guarantee you admission to study this course.

 These two things are not the same…

 I know you might be tempted to ask; what are the differences between these two??♀️

-Do you see the difference now?, at the end of this article you will understand better and be well endowed with the necessary information on Jamb cut off mark and how to secure space in any University you want, all you have to do from your end is…
+At the end of this article you will understand better and be well endowed with the necessary information on JAMB cut off mark and how to secure space in any University you want, all you have to do from your end is…

-…sit back, take a glass of chilled water and read through diligently as I take you on this Journey, ENJOY!👌
+…sit back, take a glass of chilled water and read through diligently as I take you on this Journey, ENJOY!?

-What Is Jamb Cut Off Mark?
+What Is JAMB Cut Off Mark?

-As I explained on my other article on “Jamb Cut Off Mark For All courses and Schools“; “CUT OFF MARK“ as a term is used to refer to the Minimum Score one is permitted to get before being eligible to participate in a particular program.
+As I explained on my other article on “JAMB Cut Off Mark For All courses and Schools“; “CUT OFF MARK“ as a term is used to refer to the Minimum Score one is permitted to get before being eligible to participate in a particular program.

-With respect to Jamb Cut off mark, It is the minimum score Jambites are allowed to score in Jamb before allowed to participate in the Post Utme of their School of Choice.
+With respect to JAMB Cut off mark, It is the minimum score JAMBites are allowed to score in JAMB before allowed to participate in the Post UTME of their School of Choice.

-Any students who gets below this score in Jamb, cannot be admitted into any University in Nigeria, except he explore other ways of getting admission aside Jamb.
+Any students who gets below this score in JAMB, cannot be admitted into any University in Nigeria, except he explore other ways of getting admission aside JAMB.

-Haven understood what Jamb Cut off mark is in general, let’s now address Jamb Cut off mark for Civil Engineering…
+Haven understood what JAMB Cut off mark is in general, let’s now address JAMB Cut off mark for Civil Engineering…

-Jamb Cut Off Mark For Civil Engineering
+JAMB Cut Off Mark For Civil Engineering

-Jamb Cut Off Mark for Civil Engineering to Participate in Post UTME is 200, although some Schools like AAU (Ambrose Alli Univesity) would accept 180, but the least any University (except private universities) would accept for Civil Engineering is 180.
+JAMB Cut Off Mark for Civil Engineering to Participate in Post UTME is 200, although some Schools like AAU (Ambrose Alli Univesity) would accept 180, but the least any University (except private universities) would accept for Civil Engineering is 180.

-Polytechnics accept a lower Jamb Score for Civil Engineering, so if you scored lower than this, you can either apply to a private university or a Polytechnic that offers this course.
+Polytechnics accept a lower JAMB Score for Civil Engineering, so if you scored lower than this, you can either apply to a private university or a Polytechnic that offers this course.

-The likelihood of been admitted to study Civil Engineering with a Jamb Score of 200 or 180 (depending on the university) is very thin, in a scale of 1 to 10, would be somewhere around 3.
+The likelihood of been admitted to study Civil Engineering with a JAMB Score of 200 or 180 (depending on the university) is very thin, in a scale of 1 to 10, would be somewhere around 3.

-The chances are low right?, that do not mean that with a Score of, let’s say 210 you cannot be admitted to study Civil Engineering, you still can, because your Jamb Score only make up 50% of your Admission requirements.
+The chances are low right?, that do not mean that with a Score of, let’s say 210 you cannot be admitted to study Civil Engineering, you still can, because your JAMB Score only make up 50% of your Admission requirements.

 The other 50% is from your Post UTME, O’ level or both, depending on the University’s aggregate grading system.

-So, a low Jamb Score can be compensated with a high performance in Post UTME or O’ level exams (Waec/NECO/Nabteb).
+So, a low JAMB Score can be compensated with a high performance in Post UTME or O’ level exams (Waec/NECO/Nabteb).

-Since Jamb makes 50% of your admission requirements, certain Jamb scores can increase your chances of gaining admission to 70%…
+Since JAMB makes 50% of your admission requirements, certain JAMB scores can increase your chances of gaining admission to 70%…

-Jamb Cut Off Mark For Civil Engineering That Guarantees Admission
+JAMB Cut Off Mark For Civil Engineering That Guarantees Admission

-260 is a good Jamb Score to Study Civil Engineering in any University in Nigeria.
+260 is a good JAMB Score to Study Civil Engineering in any University in Nigeria.

-With 260 and above as your Jamb Score, your chances of been admitted to study Civil Engineering in any University of your Choice is Juicy (around 70%).
+With 260 and above as your JAMB Score, your chances of been admitted to study Civil Engineering in any University of your Choice is Juicy (around 70%).

 How To Calculate Your Aggregate Score For Civil Engineering